GobiasSomeCoffeeCo/rizzyscope/README.md

 ## Overview

-**Rizzyscope** is a powerful tool designed to interact with the Kismet wireless network detector.
+**Rizzyscope** is a tool designed to interact with the Kismet wireless network detector.
 It allows users to monitor the RSSI (Received Signal Strength Indicator) of a specific MAC address on a specified network interface.
 The program leverages configuration files and command-line arguments for flexibility and ease of use.

 ## Features